splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config.rst

 .. meta::
       :description: Optional configurations for the Splunk Distribution of OpenTelemetry Collector for Kubernetes.

 After you've :ref:`installed the Collector for Kubernetes <otel-install-k8s>`, these are the available settings you can configure.
-Additionally, see also :ref:`the advanced configuration options <otel-kubernetes-config-advanced>` such as :ref:`configuring Prometheus <otel-kubernetes-config-resources>`.
+Additionally, see also :ref:`the advanced configuration options <otel-kubernetes-config-advanced>` and :ref:`otel-kubernetes-config-logs`.

 The :new-page:`values.yaml <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/helm-charts/splunk-otel-collector/values.yaml>` lists all supported configurable parameters for the Helm chart, along with a detailed explanation of each parameter.
 Review ``values.yaml`` to understand how to configure this chart.